thabti/react-native-css/README.md

 ```

 Flags
-- "-w" or -"watch" - watch for changes.
+- "-w" or -"watch" - watch for changes and recompile.
 - "-i" takes a input (optional)
 - "-o" takes an output path (optional)